gigaforge/FFRK-LabMem-SBTracker/README.md

 - You can enable developer mode, but Mumu 3 does NOT support USB debugging.
 Mumu Pro may support it, but I don't have access to it to test.
 - In Windows 11, do NOT disable Hyper-V unless you also plan to disable all the other features that prevent older emus from running.
 If Hyper-V is not running the bot will not correctly configure its features for newer emulators.
 More concretely, the service `HV Host Service` must be in the `Running` state to be detected (other states, including `Stopped`, are treated as it being not present, and other Hyper-V services aren't checked).
 - **Installing the certificate**: After installing and running the bot, look in its folder for `rootCert.pfx`.
 Place this file in the `MuMuShared` folder in your Documents folder.
 Then open your `Files` app in Mumu and click on the certificate to install it.
 - After installing the certificate, press `Enter` to advance the bot.
-When running the bot the first time, it will almost certainly crash. **This is fine**, just restart it and it should activate itself then.
+When running the bot the first time, it will almost certainly crash. **This is fine**, just restart it and it should activate itself then (press `Enter` again when prompted).

 ## Common Issues / FAQ
 Mumu 3 (Windows 11) users should click [here](#Mumu-3-Users) for information specific to you.